kriersd/EyesInTheSkyWithPi/README.md

 ![](images/cover.jpg)

-**Session Objective:**  This is a simple little project to demonstrate docker on a RasperyPi and provide you with an introduction to the simplicity and power of containers.
+**Session Objective:**  This is a simple little project to demonstrate docker on a Raspery Pi and provide you with an introduction to the simplicity and power of containers.

+I will attempt to drop some basic knowledge about Docker and Containers throughout this example.
+Pay attention!!!!

 ---